hestiacp/hestiacp-docs/cli_commands/commands.rst

 **change user random key**

-**Label**:   `hestia`

 **Options**: `USER` `[HASH]`

-The function changes user's RKEY value thats has been used for security value to be used forgot password function only.
+This function changes user's RKEY value thats has been used for security value to be used forgot password function only.

 *******************************************************************